-This report is the fourth in a series of annual reports about Virginia's economic development incentives, trends in state spending on incentives, and performance of incentive programs.
-Every other year the reports in this series will include information about the economic benefits of total spending on economic development incentives.
-This report is the second in which information on economic benefits is included.
+This report is the fifth in a series of annual reports about Virginia's economic development incentives, trends in state spending on incentives, and performance of incentive programs.
+Every other year the reports in this series include information about the economic benefits of total spending on economic development incentives.
+This information will be included again in next year's report.

-This report provides summary information on 83 economic development incentive programs, including grants, tax preferences, business loans, and gap financing.
-The incentive programs covered in this report are funded by the state, are actively providing incentives, and have a primary purpose of promoting economic activity through location or expansion of businesses.
-Businesses may also benefit from a variety of other grants, tax credits, and exemptions offered by the state for purposes other than economic development; these programs are not included in this report.
+This report provides summary information on 84 economic development incentive programs, including grants, tax preferences, business loans, and gap financing.
+The incentive programs covered in this report are funded by the state, provided funding for businesses between FY11 and FY20, and have a primary purpose of promoting economic activity through location or expansion of businesses.
+Businesses may also benefit from several other grants, tax credits, and exemptions offered by the state for purposes other than economic development; these programs are not included in this report.

-State spent \$2.7 billion on incentives FY10-FY19
+State spent \$3 billion on incentives FY11-FY20

-Virginia spent \$2.7 billion on 83 economic development incentive programs over the past 10 fiscal years (Figure 1), for an average of \$267 million per year.
+Virginia spent \$3 billion on 84 economic development incentive programs over the past 10 fiscal years (Figure 1), for an average of \$300 million per year.
 Nearly all incentives are funded by the state general fund, with the exception of incentives provided by the Tobacco Region Revitalization Commission and several transportation infrastructure incentives.
-Spending on incentives represented approximately 1.5 percent of total general fund spending between FY10 and FY19.
+Spending on incentives represented approximately 1.5 percent of total general fund spending between FY11 and FY20.
 In addition, the majority of spending on incentives was forgone revenue from tax incentives.
-Sales and use tax exemptions make up 46 percent of forgone revenue, and tax credits and single sales apportionment for manufacturers together make up 22 percent of forgone revenue.
+Sales and use tax exemptions make up 49 percent of forgone revenue, and tax credits and single sales apportionment for manufacturers together make up 21 percent of forgone revenue.
 Almost all the remaining spending was for grants.

-Ten incentives accounted for over two-thirds of the spending on incentives between FY10 and FY19 (Table 1).
-Two of the top three-the Data Center Exemption and Railroad Common Carriers Exemption-provided \$796 million in exemptions to businesses in capital-intensive sectors that make large purchases of equipment.
-Because of the incentives, purchases by these businesses are exempt from the retail sales and use tax.
-The second-largest incentive was the Coalfield Employment Enhancement Tax Credit, which provided \$242 million for coal mining and coal bed methane production.
-Other top
+Ten incentives accounted for nearly 70 percent of the spending on incentives between FY11 and FY20 (Table 1).
+The top two-the Data Center Exemption and Railroad Common Carriers Exemption-provided more than \$1 billion in exemptions to businesses in capital-intensive sectors that make large purchases of equipment.
+Because of the incentives, certain purchases by these businesses are exempt from the retail sales and use tax.
+The third-largest incentive was the Coalfield Employment Enhancement